aave-dao/aave-helpers/src/v3-config-engine/README.md

 Change eMode category configuration?
 Same as previous, just define the update within a `eModeCategoriesUpdates()` function, and the base payload will take care of the rest.

 Change eMode category of a particular asset?
-Same as previous, just define the update within a `eModeAssetsUpdates()` function, and the base payload will take care of the rest.
+Same as previous, just define the update within a `assetsEModeUpdates()` function, and the base payload will take care of the rest.

 ### Internal aspects to consider